MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbarimages-class.md

 ### <a name="parameters"></a>Parametri
  *clrTransparent*
- Specifica il colore trasparente delle bitmap sottolineato.
+ Specifica un colore trasparente delle bitmap sottolineato.

 ### <a name="remarks"></a>Note